-Second Life’s creator is back to build a “metaverse that doesn’t harm people”
+Second Life’s creator is back to build a ‘metaverse that doesn’t harm people’

 Rosedale tells me he fears that the mistakes of Web 2.0—such as the surveillance-based advertising used by Meta/Facebook—will carry over into the web’s next paradigm.
 He says there are better ways to make money in the metaverse.
 “Second Life is a demonstration of a model that works,” he says.
 “It makes lots of money per person, it has a free tier, and it makes money charging people small fees on transactions, hosting fees, and land fees.”

-“It’s possible to build a version of the metaverse that doesn’t harm people, but actually can help with the problems we have now with divisiveness and misinformation,” he says.
+“It’s possible to build a version of the metaverse that doesn’t harm people but actually can help with the problems we have now with divisiveness and misinformation,” he says.

 Rosedale spoke even more sharply about Meta/Facebook’s metaverse conquest in a statement on Thursday: “Big Tech giving away VR headsets and building a metaverse on their ad-driven, behavior-modification platforms isn’t going to create a magical, single digital utopia for everyone . . . virtual worlds don’t need to be dystopias.”

-High Fidelity–which is backed by GV, Blockchain Capital, Breyer Capital, and others–has bought a stake in Linden Lab (the amount was not disclosed), and will contribute some intellectual property.
-The company is also moving some of its staff–including seven engineers–over to Linden.
+High Fidelity—which is backed by GV, Blockchain Capital, Breyer Capital, and others—has bought a stake in Linden Lab (the amount was not disclosed) and will contribute some intellectual property.
+The company is also moving some of its staff—including seven engineers—over to Linden.

 Linden says it’ll use the new people, expertise, and money to grow a bigger and better Second Life.